-French fries are a favorite snack of mine.
-Truth be told, they’re my not-so-secret addiction.
-Whether it’s enjoying a heaping pile of fries along with a fully-loaded, juicy hamburger served with a chocolate shake or as a stand-alone order all by themselves, french fries are heavenly to me.
+Whether it's enjoying a heaping pile of fries along with a fully-loaded, juicy hamburger served with a chocolate shake or as a stand-alone order all by themselves, french fries are the perfect side dish.

 For single or smaller servings, I make these Toaster Oven French Fries.

-Place them on the toaster oven baking tray and bake them for about 25 minutes.
-Eat them just out of the oven or create potato “nachos” and top with shredded cheese, sour cream and olives or any of your favorite nacho toppings.
+4. Place them on the toaster oven baking tray and bake them for about 25 minutes.

 - 1 medium Idaho potato

 - pinch of salt

 - Set the toaster oven to "Bake" and preheat to 425 degrees F.